earlution/dev-toolkit/KB/Architecture/Standards_and_ADRs/framework-dependency-architecture.md

 ## Executive Summary

-This document defines the architecture for transforming Vibe Dev Kit frameworks from **copy-paste packages** to **reusable, auto-updating dependencies**.
+This document defines the architecture for transforming AI Dev Kit frameworks from **copy-paste packages** to **reusable, auto-updating dependencies**.
 The architecture supports multiple dependency management strategies, enabling frameworks to be installed and updated automatically across projects.

-**Vision:** When a framework is updated in `vibe-dev-kit`, projects using that framework can automatically receive updates through their chosen dependency management mechanism.
+**Vision:** When a framework is updated in `ai-dev-kit`, projects using that framework can automatically receive updates through their chosen dependency management mechanism.

 ---